RUSSIA: "Russia has deceived Interpol"

 In 2017, Kazakhstan used an Interpol Red Notice to try to get back a Muslim who had left Kazakhstan years earlier.
 A German court rejected Kazakhstan's extradition request in February 2019 (see below).

 Atadzhanov and Magomedeminov are considering challenging the Red Notice through the Commission for the Control of Interpol's Files, which handles complaints about Red Notices considered to be abusive (see below).

 A Red Notice "is a request to law enforcement worldwide to locate and provisionally arrest a person pending extradition, surrender, or similar legal action", Interpol explains on its website.

-"Russia has deceived Interpol"Interpol – which Russia joined in September 1990 - circulated the three Red Notices despite Article 2 of its Constitution declaring that Interpol's promotion of mutual assistance must be "in the spirit of the Universal Declaration of Human Rights", while Article 3 declares: "It is strictly forbidden for the Organization [Interpol] to undertake any intervention or activities of a political, military, religious or racial character."
+"Russia has deceived Interpol"Interpol – which Russia joined in September 1990 - circulated the three Red Notices despite Article 2 of its Constitution stating that Interpol's promotion of mutual assistance must be "in the spirit of the Universal Declaration of Human Rights".
+Interpol itself in a comparable situation stressed in September 2012 that Article 3 of its Constitution states: "It is strictly forbidden for the Organization [Interpol] to undertake any intervention or activities of a political, military, religious or racial character".

 Human rights defenders have repeatedly criticised governments' misuse of Interpol Red Notices to target individuals – including human rights defenders and journalists - on political grounds.